|High School:||Collins Hill|

 Honors & Awards

-As a junior, Robbie Kocks erupted as a standout performer on the still rings for NU.
-From the beginning of the 2014 season, Kocks consistently became the highest scoring rings performer for the Huskers, scoring 14.60 or above in every regular season meet.
+Kocks erupted as a standout performer on the still rings for NU.
+From the beginning of the season, Kocks consistently became the highest scoring rings performer for the Huskers, earning 14.60 or above in every regular-season meet.

-Throughout the course of the season, Kocks set or matched his personal best rings score a total of five different times.
-He also set the school record on the rings two different times.
+Throughout the course of the season, Kocks set or matched his personal-best rings score five times.
+He also set the school record on the rings twice in one season.

-The native of Lawrenceville, Ga., qualified to the Individual Finals at the Big Ten Championships on March 29, 2014, where he set the most recent still rings school record with a score of 15.60.
-The score landed him in third place overall on the event, earning him his first Big Ten medal of his career.
-At the NCAA Team Qualifiers on April 10, 2014, Kocks tied for first place on rings after posting a score of 15.20, earning him a berth in the Team and All-Around Finals on April 11.
+The native of Lawrenceville, Ga., qualified to the Individual Finals at the Big Ten Championships where he set the most recent still rings school record with a score of 15.60.
+The score landed him in third place overall on the event, earning him the first Big Ten medal of his career.
+At the NCAA Team Qualifiers Kocks tied for first on rings after posting a score of 15.20, earning a berth in the Team and All-Around Finals on April 11.
 The junior notched a 14.80 on the second night of competition, just short of making it into the Individual Event Finals.

-In the classroom, Kocks was named to the Nebraska Scholar-Athlete Honor Roll for the spring 2014 semester for the second year in a row.
+In the classroom, Kocks was named to the Nebraska Scholar-Athlete Honor Roll for the spring 2014 semester.

-Robbie Kocks entered his sophomore season with the Huskers as a back up specialist on still rings.
+Kocks entered his sophomore season with the Huskers as a backup specialist on still rings.
 The criminal justice major competed in four regular season meets on rings, consistently scoring above a 14.00.

-Kocks also competed as a part of the team's rings lineup at the 2013 NCAA team qualifies, where he scored a 14.50.
+Kocks also competed as a part of the team’s rings lineup at the 2013 NCAA team qualifiers, where he scored a 14.50.